A topic from the subject of Inorganic Chemistry in Chemistry.

 Valence Electrons: The number of valence electrons determines the chemical reactivity of an element.

-Reactivity with Oxygen and Water: Metals react with oxygen to form oxides and hydrogen to form hydroxides.
-Non-metals react differently, such as forming acids or salts.
+Reactivity with Oxygen and Water: Metals react with oxygen to form oxides and with water to form hydroxides.
+Non-metals react differently, often forming acids or salts.

-Trends in Oxidation States: Elements in the same group have the same maximum positive oxidation state.
+Trends in Oxidation States: Elements in the same group often exhibit similar maximum positive oxidation states.

 Experimental Methods